 Since there is no need for a nurse to eat food, drink water, or use the restroom while at work, food is an important component of off-time activities.
 For my nurse, a good pizza finds its way onto our menu regularly.

 One of the great parts of travel is all the different experiences waiting around every corner.
-We’ve been lucky enough to meet a lot of interesting people, try some great food, and explore some awesome places.
+We’ve been lucky enough to meet many interesting people, try some great food, and explore some awesome places.
 Most of these experiences have been better on the road.
 Besides the fact we probably wouldn’t have had them, I don’t think we would have paid the right kind of attention to these moments back home.

 Exception; our hometown’s pizza.

-As soon as you regain your composure, and pick up any objects you may have thrown, I hope you will allow me the opportunity to make my case.
+As soon as you regain your composure and pick up any objects you may have thrown; I hope you will allow me the opportunity to make my case.
 It tastes good.
 Not enough?
 Since I know how seriously nurses take their nourishment, I’ll try and do better.
 Low expectations and measured patience will ensure you won’t be disappointed.

 Una pizza has a thin but sturdy crust.
 It’s sometimes referred to as a cracker crust, but this is a little misleading.
 It’s got a crunch, but not a crumb’s everywhere, can’t eat it in the library type crunch.
-It’s enough to support its toppings, but not so much as to remind one of elves baking in trees.
+It’s enough to support its toppings, but not so much as to remind one of the elves baking in trees.
 It’s like a crisp, unleavened bread.